 - Interest Crediting to the Cash Account – Interest crediting is typically considered the most important feature.
 This feature is what differentiates cash value life insurance from other investment products and allows a consumer to use IUL and/or Whole Life Insurance as a vehicle to supplement their retirement income.

-- Expense and Mortality Charges – Certainly, for your IUL or Whole Life policy to accumulate sufficient cash value to meet your goals and needs, how and how much your policy earns over time is critical.
-With Whole Life, a premium is established that is sufficient to meet the maximum mortality and expense charges; kind of like assuming the worst might happen.
-Then the insurance company reduces the premium based on a favorable outcome of its investments instead of a worst case scenario.
+Expense and Mortality Charges – Certainly, for your IUL or Whole Life policy to accumulate sufficient cash value to meet your goals and needs, how much your policy earns over time is critical.
+With Whole Life, a premium is established sufficient to meet the maximum mortality and expense charges, like assuming the worst might happen.
+Then, the insurance company reduces the premium based on a favorable outcome of its investments instead of a worst-case scenario.

-With an IUL, however, your premium isn’t based on the “worst case scenario” but instead, it’s based on an assumption of charges which are below the “worst case scenario” which allows more premium to go to growing the cash value in your policy.
-Then the performance of the index accounts is credited to your account to further impact the cash value.
+With an IUL, however, your premium isn’t based on the “worst case scenario,” but instead, it’s based on an assumption of charges that are below the “worst case scenario,” which allows more premium to go to growing the cash value in your policy.
+Then, the performance of the index accounts is credited to your account to impact the cash value further.

-- Flexibility – The insurance carriers have built some flexibility into both the IUL and Whole Life insurance product to accommodate unfavorable market assumptions.
-With the IUL, since the expense and mortality charges aren’t etched in stone, the company can elect to raise their fees if they need to in order to offset the difference.
-With a Whole Life policy, since dividends are not guaranteed by the carrier, the company can elect to reduce the dividend payment or even not pay dividends to offset an unexpected increase in mortality rates and expense charges.
+Flexibility – The insurance carriers have built flexibility into the IUL and Whole Life insurance products to accommodate unfavorable market assumptions.
+With the IUL, since the expense and mortality charges aren’t etched in stone, the company can elect to raise its fees if it needs to offset the difference.
+With a Whole Life policy, since the carrier does not guarantee dividends, the company can reduce the dividend payment or even not pay dividends to offset an unexpected increase in mortality rates and expense charges.

 What's the best reason to choose an IUL over whole Life?